 Excuses Given by Insurance Companies to Deny Claims

 Insurance companies are smart.
-With the kind of destruction that Hurricane Laura has been creating, they know that you and others will be facing devastation and most likely won’t have the time or the will to argue against a smaller claim payout.
+With the kind of destruction that Hurricane Ida created, they know that you and others will be facing devastation and most likely won’t have the time or the will to argue against a smaller claim payout.
 Because of this, an insurance company will often prey on your weakest moments, giving you excuses and reasons to delay or deny your claim.
 Some of the reasons that an insurer may give for offering a lower claim include:

 - Damage not being caused by the hurricane